Robinhood at a glance

 Where Robinhood rocks

-Free trading: Stocks, ETFs, options, cryptocurrency.
-Check, check, check, check!
+Free trading: Stocks, ETFs, options, and cryptocurrency.
+Check, check, check, and check!
 You can trade them all for free on Robinhood, and that’s a huge boon to investors, especially options investors.
-While go-getter investors can find free stock trades at Merrill Edge, as an example, and commission-free ETF trading at Fidelity and Schwab, the real differentiator for Robinhood is its free options trading.
+While investors can find free stock and ETF trades at most brokerages, the real differentiator for Robinhood is its free options trading.

 As options traders know, it’s easy to rack up a huge bill if you’re trading in and out of the market.
-That’s because brokers usually charge a base fee and then an additional fee for each contract.
+That’s because brokers charge a fee for each contract.
 That structure quickly piles on the costs.
 But at Robinhood?
 Zilch.
+Robinhood charges no per-contract fee.
 It’s a great choice for options investors looking to get into the market.

 Of course, beyond all these freebies, Robinhood allows you to trade some cryptocurrencies commission-free, too.
 The service is available in most states, and the company is adding more.